ketanarlulkar/Book_Summaries/The_Zurich_Axioms.md

 ### Minor Axiom XIII: A superstition need not be exorcised.
 It can be enjoyed, provided it is kept in its place.

+# The Ninth Major Axiom: On Optimism and Pessimism
+## Optimism means expecting the best, but confidence means knowing how you will handle the worst.
+Never make a move if you are merely optimistic.
+* Never make a move if you are merely optimistic.
+Before committing your money to a venture, ask how you will save yourself if things go wrong.
+Once you have that clearly worked out, you’ve got something better than optimism.
+You’ve got confidence.